Osaroigb/Demo-Credit/README.md

 4. Run `npm run migrate` to run the migrations and create the tables

 5. You can run `npm run migrate:undo` to undo the migrations

+6. You can find the E-R Diagram of the database here `https://dbdesigner.page.link/hC8x9k5cKSLE6ZpC7`

 ### Development